Using illicit drugs hurts our health.

 Cocaine users may feel depressed, nervous, and tired.
 They may also lose smell sense, have difficulty in swallowing, and show poor cognitive abilities.

-Researchers also discussed the mechanisms involved in drug-induced liver injury.
+Researchers also discussed the mechanisms involved in the drug-induced liver injury.

 They suggest that once drug abuse and addiction are stopped, the liver can be renewed and become fully functional again because it has the regeneration capacity.